 Tokyo – Mt.
 Fuji – Hakone – Kanazawa – Takayama – Shirakawa-go – Kyoto – Nara – Osaka

-Focusing on history and culture, this extraordinary Japan tour showcases the best of the Land of the Rising Sun.
+One of our popular Japan tours for seniors, the itinerary focuses on history and culture showcasing the best of the Land of the Rising Sun.
 From the present capital of Tokyo to the former imperial seat of Kyoto, Japan’s perfect blend of ancient traditions with super modernity is on full display.

 Optional day trip to Hiroshima from Osaka is available on request.
 See itinerary (Day 12) for details.

 - Small group size – 20 maximum.

 - Experienced tour leader.